 - Each of the training images would be passed over a stack of layers.

-- Those layers contains convolutional layer, Relu layer, pooling layer and fully connected layer.
+- Those layers contain the convolutional layer, Relu layer, pooling layer, and fully connected layer.

 Stage 4: Validation segment: